Automatic language translation

 The parole process is complex, with every decision requiring the careful assessment and deliberation of a broad range of material, including risk assessments, psychological reports, experts’ advice, sentencing remarks, criminal history and pre-release reports provided by Community Corrections and, where relevant, the Serious Offenders Review Council.

-The SPA Members are tasked with making often difficult decisions and sit on panels for closed meetings and public court hearings, four days a week.
+Authority Members are tasked with making often difficult decisions and sit on panels for closed meetings and public court hearings, four days a week.

 They are committed to executing their duties with diligence and dedication.